Funz/plugin-template/README.md

 It supports the following syntax and features:

   * Input
-    * file type supported: *.MyPlugin, any other format for resources
+    * file type supported: '*.MyPlugin', any other format for resources
     * parameter syntax:
       * variable syntax: `$(...)`
       * formula syntax: `@{...}`